lmytime/a-phot/README.md

 A-PHOT public version as developed by E. Merlin in 2015/2016 (plus later corrections).

 Please check http://www.astrodeep.eu/a-phot/ for more about this software.
+The public version is based on python2.

-Python 3 version.
+I update it to Python 3 version.

 ## Install